 1. Email Phishing Attacks

-Email phishing is the most deployed form of cyber attacks via email.
+Email phishing attack is the most deployed form of cyber attacks via email.
 In this type, the attacker pretends to be emailing from a legitimate company or organization.
-The main aim is to steal sensitive identity information (like username and password).
+The main aim of phishing attack is to steal sensitive identity information (like username and password) or personal or financial information.

 Email spoofing is a type of email phishing attack where the sender forges an email address and makes it look like the email is coming from a legitimate source, such as a bank or colleague.
 This can be done by hacking into an email account and sending messages from that account, or by creating a fake sender address.

-The goal of email spoofing attacks is to steal personal information such as passwords or credit card numbers.
+The goal of email spoofing attacks is to steal personal or financial information such as passwords or credit card numbers.

 Spear phishing attacks

-This type of attack is similar to spoofing.
-But instead of aiming at random organizations or people within an organization, the attackers aim at a specific individual or organizations.
+Spear phishing attack is similar to spoofing.
+But instead of aiming at random organizations or people within an organization, the spear phishing attackers aim at a specific individual or organizations.
 They often include personalized information in the email to make it look more legitimate.

 The good news is that whaling attacks are less common.
 However, they can be very costly for companies if they're successful.